- Recent articles

 Towards a better understanding of Chinese characters

 This is just the beginning.
 When you understand what phonetic components are, you will see them all over the place.
 Chinese characters look very confusing at first, but phonetic components make up the most important piece in the puzzle.
-Stay tuned for next week’s article about hacking Chinese characters with our newly-acquired knowledge of phonetic components!
+Read the second article about how to hack Chinese characters with our newly-acquired knowledge of phonetic components!

 Update: Regarding phonetic components, I just thought of another pair: 唐 and 庸.
 This is actually a perfect case, since all common characters with 唐 are pronounced exactly like 唐 (táng): 糖塘搪瑭醣溏螗磄, and all common characters with 庸 are pronounced like 庸 (yōng): 慵镛墉鳙鄘.
 So, in essence, you just need to create one mnemonic for 唐 and one for 庸 and you’ll never confuse these characters again!
 I don’t know if this particular pair has cause you any problems, but since this seems to be a perfect case, I thought I’d share it with you.